 Meletus: Like I said, you’re a complete atheist.

 Socrates: And you’re nothing but a little pipsqueak.
 Look, you know I believe in divine things.
 So how can you say I don’t believe in those things that make them divine?
 You know, the gods?
 See?
 See?
 You must be joking, Meletus.
 You’re making a mockery out of this trial, trying to confuse folks with these petty charges.
 Admit it, dude; admit that you’ve brought me here for one reason and one reason only: You’re a tool of those fools who can’t handle my righteous Truth Bombs.
 Just admit it.
 I mean, if I’m gonna die for something, let me at least die for something worthwhile.
 Hey, remember Achilles?
 Yeah, that guy was brave.
 He didn’t fear death, even when he knew that fighting Hector would seal his fate.
 No, he didn’t fear death; he feared dishonor.
 And you know what?
 I’m kind of like that guy.
 Sure, I’m old now.
 But back in the day, I kept my courage in battle when other soldiers were soiling their armor.
 I wasn’t scared then, and I’m not scared now.
 Not of you.
 No, what scares me is the idea of running away from my duty.
 To quote that esteemed philosopher Eminem, “God sent me to piss the world off.”
 And I’m just getting warmed up.
 Really.
 So go ahead, release me.
 Let me go.
 Know what’ll happen?
 I’ll tell you what’ll happen.
 You may release me, but I won’t release you.
 I’ll come at you until every last Athenian knows that they do not know.
 I’ll do it because, again quoting Brother Eminem, “I'm sick of you little girl and boy groups.
 All you do is annoy me.
 So I have been sent here to destroy you.”
 And that’s exactly what I’ll do.
 But with love, the love of a momma cat whose barbed tongue cleans off the dirt from her kitties’ coats, the love of a philosopher who will strip away every last piece of ignorance from each and every one of you.
 Oh, you think you can hurt me?
 You can’t do a thing to me.
 Not a thing.
 "If you strike me down, I shall become more powerful than you can possibly imagine."
 Yeah, I'm quoting Star Wars.
 Deal with it.
 In fact, if you kill me, you’re just hurting yourselves.
 Think about it.
 I’m that alarm clock you want to smash in the morning, the very same clock that wakes you up.
 Remember The Matrix?
 Yeah, Dark City was better, but whatever.
 Wake up suckers!
 Know what I'm sayin'?
 Ring-ring-ring.
 Clue-Phone.
 It’s for you!
 That’s what I’m saying.
 And I’m gonna keep on saying it.
 And I’ll do it for free too.
 I’ll do it freely, even if it costs me.
 Check with my wife, my three kids.
 Am I around for them?
 Hell no. I’m always out there, helping you idiots.
 So now you ask, “But oh, oh, why won’t you become a politician, Socrates, why won’t you serve us that way?”
 Yeah, right.
 That’s what you need, another politician.
 There’s a little voice in my head – call it God, call it divinity; call it an undigested bit of beef, whatever – there’s that little voice that keeps reminding me that political life is a sucker’s bet: Have you ever noticed what happens to politicians who stand up against this mob you call a democracy?
 Huh?
 How does that work out?
 Screw that.
-I’ll keep my service private.
+I’ll keep my number private.
 I mean, sure, once I held an office.
 And when our government decided to use that office to punish folks unfairly, I told the government to bite me.
 “Bite me,” I said.
 I wasn’t scared.
 You think I’m scared of you?
 Oh, and one more thing.
 Let me remind you: Anything I ever said, I said for free.
 Free.
 That means, I wasn’t acting as a professional – like one of those loony Sophists.
 I was acting as a person, just asking questions.
 That’s it.
 That’s what I do: I ask questions, yo.
 I seek the truth.
 And look around you.
 See all those men here who’ve answered my questions?
 Are they corrupted?
 Are they injured?
 Yeah, maybe.
 If you consider truth to be an injury.
 And that’s why we’re here, isn’t it?
 We’re here because you don’t want the truth.
 You can’t handle the truth.
 No truth-handlers, you.
 So bring it on.
 Judge me according to the law, if you’ve got the guts.

 [The Jury finds Socrates guilty]